parasnegi783/Image_slider/README.md

 3. Use the next and previous buttons to navigate through the slider.

 ## Demo
-You can view a live demo of the image slider .
+You can view a live demo of the image slider from (https://parasnegi783.github.io/Image_slider/).

 ## Contributing
 Feel free to contribute to this project by submitting pull requests or suggesting improvements.